-Previously, Roosevelt University’s home state, Illinois, and most other states, required a master’s degree consisting of a 48 semester-hour curriculum, like the Clinical Professional Psychology MA program.
-Presently, more states require a 60 semester-hour degree, and states’ laws change over time.
-Students are urged to check with the Board that oversees the LPC and LCPC licenses in the State in which they intend to work after completing the Clinical Professional Psychology MA degree.
+Previously, Roosevelt University’s home state, Illinois, and most other states, required a master’s degree consisting of a 48-semester-hour curriculum, like the Clinical Professional Psychology MA program.
+Currently, more states require a 60-semester-hour degree, and states’ laws change over time.
+Students are urged to check with the board that oversees the LPC and LCPC licenses in the state in which they intend to work after completing the Clinical Professional Psychology MA degree.
 (An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors website.)

 The Department of Psychology appoints a Program Evaluation Group (PEG) to oversee the administration and development of the MA programs in clinical and clinical professional psychology.
 The PEG is led by the director of Clinical MA Programs and is additionally composed of the director of training (who oversees practicum placements) and several other faculty members appointed each academic year.
 In addition, each year a student in one of the clinical MA programs is invited to represent student interests on the PEG.
 The PEG is responsible for decisions on student admission and for recommendations on student dismissal.